wrenger/rust-barebones-kernel/README.md

 ## Requirements

 * `rustup` and `cargo`: [https://www.rust-lang.org/learn/get-started](https://www.rust-lang.org/learn/get-started)
-* An up to date `nightly-i686-unknown-linux-gnu` toolchain
+* An up to date `nightly-i686-unknown-linux-gnu` / `nightly-x86_64-unknown-linux-gnu` or `nightly-aarch64-unknown-linux-gnu` toolchain
 * The `rust-src` component, because we have a custom target:
     * `rustup component add rust-src`
 * QEMU for i386 or x86_64